SOUND FOUNTAIN

 All these were as important in the early days as today where cartridge builders have chosen different materials and maybe a slightly different topology, but the main principle developed by Ortofon is still their starting point.

-Shown here is a cartridge and when mounted in its shell it has a light gray, plastic cover with an opening which fits around the protruding coil assembly with the cantilever.
+Shown here is a cartridge and when mounted in its shell it has a light gray, plastic cover with an opening which fits around the protruding coil assembly and the cantilever.
 Before storing it in the beautiful red box, a transparent cover protects the needle assembly of the cartridge.

 Ortofon SL 15 ELL is a further development of the Ortofon SL15 cartridge from around 1968 and had a beautiful step up transformer to match the impedance of the cartridge (2 Ohms) and the output impedance of 15 kOhm to connect perfectly well to the input impedance (load impedance) of 47 kOhm of the (pre-)amplifier.
 (These two images courtesy Don Sellers, USA).